IbrahimGaberOfficial/Compiler_Project/README.md

 ### **How to Run the Project**
 #### Prerequisites

-1.NET Core SDK 6.0 or later
+1.NET Core SDK 6.0 or later.
-2.Visual Studio 2019/2022 (for development) or Visual Studio Code 3.Windows/Linux/macOS operating system
+2.Visual Studio 2019/2022 (for development) or Visual Studio Code.
+3.Windows/Linux/macOS operating system.

 **Method 1: Using the Pre-Built Release**